TO SEE | WINE

 Noilly Prat might not ring a bell with everybody.
 However, everybody knows James Bond.
 And that he likes his martini’s “shaken, not stirred”.
 This is where James Bond and Noilly Prat come together.
 The key ingredient of James Bond’s favourite drink actually comes from the South of France, straight from La Maison de Noilly Prat.
 At this very estate, you can create your own dry martini, including the famous vermouth.

 Of course, you can visit La Maison de Noilly Prat to learn more about the first vermouth manufacturer in France and its blend.
-Here you can read my post about this visit.
+You can read more about my visit in my post about it here.
 But there is more!
 To complete your visit, you can book one of the experiences to create or mix your own cocktail.
-I’m invited by Noilly Prat to attend a cocktail masterclass.
+And I was invited by Noilly Prat to attend a cocktail masterclass.
 Can’t wait to mix my own dry martini!

 The right tools